Welcome aboard the Amtrak Texas Eagle!

 Bikes

-• Check out the Amtrack bicycle page for more information and the latest policy.
+- Check out the Amtrak bicycle page for more information and the latest policy.

 Pets

-• Your cat or dog must be under 20 pounds, including pet and carrier.
+- Your cat or dog must weigh less than 20 pounds, including the pet and the carrier.

 If you plan to bring a service or comfort animal, please review the Amtrak service animal policy